gordonwatts/hep-programming-hints/servicex-hints.md

 * Always use `NFiles=1` as above, even if the user asks otherwise.
 If they do, tell them they can run it themselves when they are ready!
 * The query can be re-used.
 * Use `dataset.Rucio` for a `rucio` dataset, use `dataset.FileList` for a list of web accessible datasets (via `https` or `xrootd://`)
+* Only call deliver once - make sure all the data you want is in the query.
+* Do not accept a query that requires multiple datasets.

 ## Queries